JamesByers/GA-SEA-DAT1/README.md

 ### Class 3: Data Reading and Preparing

-**By the end of this lesson you will be able to use Python to:**
+**By the end of this lesson you will be able to:**
- * read text file data into a program
+ * Use Python to read text file data into a program
- * separate the header from the data
+ * Use Python to separate the header from the data
- * convert the data into a list
+ * Uee Python to convert the data into a nested list (list of lists)

 **Topics/Highlights**
 * Review command line homework ([solution](homework/02_command_line_chipotle.md))